Minimum Energy Efficiency Standards (MEES) in privately rented homes

 - From 1 April 2020 - all other privately rented homes (i.e. those on continued leases) MUST have at least an E-rating on the EPC to be lawfully let out.

 It is the landlord’s responsibility to ensure they meet these requirements and have an EPC rated E+ as evidence that their property is legal to rent out (unless the property is exempt, see below).
-Guidance on how the £3500 cap works.
+Guidance on how the £3500 cost cap applies.

 Further information on minimum energy efficiency standards in privately rented dwellings is available from the Resident Landlords Association.